SIMILAR IMAGES

 Reardon had a successful second season with the Seals, as he scored 32 points in 16 games before switching to the Brandon Wheat Kings for the 1937-38 season where he led the league in scoring with 29 goals and 16 assists for 45 points, while only playing in 16 games.

-In 1938, he joined the Boston Bruins organization, splitting his first three seasons between the Hershey Bears of the AHL and the Bruins.
-He scored his 1st NHL goal on January 5, 1941 vs Sam LoPresti of the Chicago Black Hawks.
+Reardon split his first 3 pro seasons between the Hershey Bears of the AHL and the Bruins.
+Reardon scored his 1st NHL goal on January 5, 1941 vs Sam LoPresti of the Chicago Black Hawks at 8:10 of 1st period at Boston Garden in a 2-2 tie.

-Boston engraved Reardon's name on the 1939 Stanley Cup, even though he only played four regular season games with the club, with no points.
+Boston engraved Reardon's name on the 1939 Stanley Cup, even though he only played 4 regular season games with the club, with no points.

 Reardon split the 1940-41 season with the Hershey Bears (19 games) and the Bruins, including 11 NHL playoff games, where he scored 2 goals and 4 assists, helping the Bruins win the 1941 Stanley Cup championship.

-Reporters knew him as Terrible Terry, and referred to him constantly as the "spark" that got the Bruins through the first round of the playoffs in 1941 against the Toronto Maple Leafs.
+Reporters knew him as Terrible Terry, and referred to him constantly as the "spark" that got the Bruins through the 1st round of the playoffs in 1941 against the Toronto Maple Leafs.

 Having experienced only limited success in Boston, Reardon was loaned to the Montreal Canadiens for the 1941-42 season, where he was united with his younger brother, future Hall of Famer, Kenny Reardon.
 The union sparked the older Reardon's best season, netting 19 goals and 19 assist in 36 games.